iambumblehead/isccnumber/README.md

 ### OVERVIEW:

-This is an edited version of a script created by David Walsh.
-David gives me permission publish this with my own changes -visit David's [web site][2].
+This is an edited version of a script created by [David Walsh][2].
+David gives me permission publish this with my own changes -visit David's [web site][1].

 ```javascript
 isccnumber.visa.test(4222222222222); // true